 - You feel apathetic.
 You don’t care about anything.

 - You are unproductive.
 At the end of each day, you don’t know where the time went, and you accomplished nothing.

 - You spend several hours each day on your phone (checking social media and email).
 And you don’t even realize you’re doing it.

 - You eat mindlessly.
 Without noticing, you grab the chip bag and shove the processed food into your mouth.

 - Every day feels the same, and you aren’t making any progress on your goals.
 Or, you don’t have goals or activities you want to accomplish.

 How to Live with Intention: the Steps

 - Assess your values and dream big.
 Choose activities that are in alignment with your values.
 If you don’t know what your values are, take a moment to list them out.
 Visualize what you want.
 Set aside any limitations for the moment and visualize your ideal life.
-If you need help, download the free workbook.

 - Understand that your daily decisions matter.
 The decisions you make each moment determine the course of your life.
 Even if you’ve made poor decisions or didn’t use your time reasonably in the past, it doesn’t mean that you can’t change.
 Start today.